Charlie Elder

 Appledore Book Festival

-It has been a few years since I last gave a talk at the Appledore Book Festival, but it was as excellent as ever, with a great audience and a book signing session afterwards.
+It has been a few years since I last gave a talk at the Appledore Book Festival, but 2015's event was as excellent as ever, with a great audience and a book signing session afterwards.

 Appledore